- Download our Moving to the USA Guide (PDF)

-Obtaining a Green Card in the USA
+Obtaining a Green Card for the USA

-Generally, there are three parts to the process when applying through employment: obtaining labour certification, filing an immigrant petition and finally, submitting the permanent residence application.
+Generally, there are three parts to the process when applying through employment: obtaining labour certification, filing an immigrant petition, and finally, submitting the permanent residence application.

-Employment-based non-immigrant visas
+Employment-based non-immigrant visas for the USA

 Non-immigrant visas allow applicants to reside in the US while processing their Green Card.
 There are numerous types of visas in this category.
 Here are the most commonly used.